 - Stop video: If you plan to step away from your camera or participate in distracting movements (such as eating), temporarily disable video.
 Note: It’s always nice to have a pleasant, smiling photo of yourself in your profile that shows up when your video is off.
 However, for the duration of the meeting, showing your face can boost connections with participants.
 Face-to-face meetings build trust and strong relationships.

 - Lurking: Lurking is an attempt to hide by leaving your video off.
 It is a common breach of etiquette.
 Unless your appearance or background is very inappropriate or distracting, turn ON your video.
-Of course, there are many reasons behind the lurking: eating, kids, pet’s interruptions, but it doesn’t work for professional meetings.
+Of course, there are many reasons behind the lurking: eating, kids, pet interruptions, etc. but it doesn’t work for professional meetings.

 - Tour of your house: Stop walking around with your portable devices.
 Meeting participants do not appreciate the tour nor the movement.
 Save that for your clients.
+If you do need to move, turn off your video until you are settled again.

 - Stay focused: Be present during the meeting.
 You will retain information shared if you refrain from answering emails or text messages during the meeting.

-- Screenshot: Ask permission before you screenshot or record.
+- Screenshot: Ask permission before you take a screenshot or record.
 That is the courteous thing to do.
 If permission is granted, you must also advise the host where you plan to post your screenshot.

 - Internet disruptions: Due to the massive increases in residential bandwidth use, internet disruption is common.
 Best practice is to connect to the internet via an Ethernet cable instead of WiFi.
 If you know your connection might struggle, enabling ‘view only the speaker‘ allows for better viewing.
 You can only see a limited number of participants depending on your screen size as it is, and enabling video for all of them will gobble up precious bandwidth.
 Another method if you are experiencing lagging or skipping during the zoom meeting, use your computer to access video, while simultaneously dialing in by phone for the audio.